 Luxury comes in many forms.
 There is the obvious five star hotel with concierge service and private infinity pool type of luxury.
 But for me, experiencing the solitude of pristine, unspoiled wilderness is a more important form of luxury.
 A lodge to lodge Rogue River rafting trip gave me that experience with the added comfort of sleeping in a bed and hot showers at the end of each day, along with hearty home cooked meals and fine local Oregon wines.
-Now that is luxury indeed.
+Now that is five star luxury indeed.

 Though we travel quite a bit, my husband’s favorite trip each year is his annual winter ski trip out west.
 Each year he tries to go somewhere new or some place where he has not been for a long time.
 This year, he chose skiing Park City during the Sundance Film Festival.

 Our first African safari – a dream come true.
 My husband and I had been planning this trip for over a year and had included all of our wish list items.
 The only optional excursion offered on our tour was a hot air balloon safari in the Masai Mara.
 We decided to opt in for this activity, though I was very apprehensive going into it.
 I have a huge fear of heights and I was not sure if I would be able to handle the ride without getting a bad case of vertigo.
 I was really torn, because this would be a once in a lifetime activity and there was no turning back once it started.

 We started our first full day in Kenya’s Masai Mara Reserve with an early morning hot air balloon ride over the grasslands, floating softly over the landscape as the sun rose behind us.
 We looked down on these wilderbeests as they strutted along, their bodies half covered by the tall grasses that covered the landscape from horizon to horizon.